galaktor/raph.es/content/cv.md

 {{% anc tools %}}
 ## Tools of the trade
 This is where people typically list every programming language they have ever used for more than five minutes.
 I'll deliberately spare you the pointless name dropping.
+You can find some tools I've used further down where I describe some [projects](#projects) I worked on.

 Computers are dumb.
 It's not hard to tell them what to do.
 I've done so using many different languages.
 Strongly typed and dynamic.
 Compiled and interpreted.
 Object-oriented, functional and procedural.
 Various combinations of those.